dpenkler/linux-usbtmc/README.md

 }
 ```

+### USBTMC488_IOCTL_GET_SRQ_STB

+This ioctl works the same way as USBTMC488_IOCTL_READ_STB but instead
+of requesting the STB from the device it returns the STB that
+was sent with the device SRQ message.
+If no other SRQ occurs between two
+successive calls to USBTMC488_IOCTL_GET_SRQ_STB a zero value STB is returned.
+A valid STB will always have the RQS/MSS bit set.

+Note: The GET_SRQ_STB ioctl clears the SRQ condition in the driver but
+it has no effect on the status byte of the device.

 ### New ioctls to enable and disable local controls on an instrument

 These ioctls provide support for the USBTMC-USB488 control requests